-Wreck Cove and Timmonds Cove have long been popular locations for overnight moorage.
-As McNabs and Lawlor Islands Provincial Park is developed, increased demand for additional moorage sites is anticipated.
+Wreck Cove and other sites along the coast of McNabs Island, have long been popular locations for overnight moorage.
+As McNabs and Lawlor Islands Provincial Park is developed, demand for additional moorage sites is anticipated.
 As an interim measure, the Department of Natural Resources will initiate discussions with Fisheries and Oceans Canada and other responsible agencies to develop a co-operative arrangement that would ensure that marine waters surrounding the park are managed in a manner consistent with park objectives.